alexmclain/mnf_update/1 - Preparing Covariates/README.md

       data.
 The data is then back transformed, providing the imputed values up to 2022.

-4.  **Perform Imputation for 2023 for All Countries** (lines 172 - 352):
+4.  **Perform Imputation for 2023-2025 for All Countries** (lines 172 - 352):

-    - Since there are no observations for 2023, a semi-parametric longitudinal model is used to estimate the trend for each imputed dataset.
-The 2023 values are then randomly sampled from the estimated predictive distribution of the outcome (SDI or MCI) for each imputed dataset.
+    - Since there are no observations after 2022, a semi-parametric longitudinal model is used to estimate the trend for each imputed dataset.
+The 2023-2025 values are then randomly sampled from the estimated predictive distribution of the outcome (SDI or MCI) for each imputed dataset.